xiyurain/UltraOS/README.md

 UltraOS: A developer friendly project that has detailed documents of **RISC-V multicore operating system** that is written by Rust language in qemu and k210 platform.

-The documents have no English version and the developers have no plan to do so.
-But we have English comments in codes which might help, or you can use translation tools to get more detail about this project.

 #### 运行
 ------------------------------------------------------------------------